cebert/examples-ai-bedrock-agent-national-parks/README.md

 This repository demonstrates how AWS Bedrock can be used to create AI Agents that can fetch information on users' behalf.
 The Agent in this example repo can answer questions about U.S National Parks using a Lambda as its action handler.

-This project leverages Amazon Bedrock, Bedrock Action Groups, and AWS Lambda and integrates with the U.S. National Parks Service API to serve as a realistic demonstration.
+This project leverages Amazon Bedrock, Bedrock Action Groups, Amazon CDK, and AWS Lambda and integrates with the U.S. National Parks Service API to serve as a realistic demonstration.

 AWS Bedrock support model support varies across regions.
 This project was tested deploying to the `us-east-1` region, which currently has the most robust Bedrock Foundation Model (FM) support.
 See [Model support by AWS Region in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).